Erik2007-bot/F1_LDN_ERIK/README.md

 * **Erik Nicolás García Reyes** - *Initial Work & Development*

-You can also see the list of all [contributors](https://github.com/your-username/f1-erik/graphs/contributors) who have participated in this project (Once you push it to GitHub).

-## 📄 License

-This project is licensed under the **MIT License** - see the `LICENSE.md` file for details. *(Note: You should create a LICENSE.md file with the MIT text.)*

 ## 🎉 Expressions of Gratitude

 * Thanks to **Professor Tiburcio Cruz** (LDN Teacher) for guidance and support.